-Preheat oven to 350 degrees F. Spray a 9X13 lasagna baking pan with non-stick cooking spray.
+- Preheat oven to 350 degrees F. Spray a 9X13 lasagna baking pan with non-stick cooking spray.

-Cover with aluminum foil creating a tight seal *** This is important or the noodles with not cook properly otherwise!!
+- Cover with aluminum foil creating a tight seal *** This is important or the noodles with not cook properly otherwise!!
 Bake in prepared oven for 35-45 minutes or until noodles are soft enough to easily put a fork through.

 - Remove aluminum foil and add grated cheese.
 Return to oven (uncovered) for 15 minutes.
 Then turn up oven to broil (500 degrees maximum) for 1-3 minutes until bubbly and lightly browned (keeping a close eye so it does not burn) Serve hot!